docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 The exporter must set ``exExporterInfoRec.canMatchSource`` to true.
 This will add the Match Source button to the Video tab in the Export Settings.

-Next, if the Match Source button is pressed in the Export Settings, exPostProcessParams­ Rec.doConformToMatchParams will be true.
+Next, if the Match Source button is pressed in the Export Settings, ``exPostProcessParamsRec.doConformToMatchParams`` will be true.
 The exporter should respond by updating any parameter values it can to match the source settings.

 ----